The Headless Ghost of Taaffes Castle. Carlingford

 The first Earl of Carlingford was Theobald Taaffe, one of 15 children.
 It was normal in the 1600s that the eldest son would inherit the title but his first son was killed in the Turkish wars, and the honour fell to his second son Nicholas.

 Nicholas arrived by boat to the gate of the castle around 1678, and was greeted by a great fanfare of trumpets.
 Servants lined up to greet the new master, a dashingly handsome fellow, who caused a few hearts to flutter as they bowed and curtsey to the new Earl.
-One among them, Eimear, a kitchen maid, not yet 17, and more beautiful than any of them, servants or ladies, felt a great shyness and she blushed full bloodily as she caught the Earl's eye in a monetary glance.
+One among them, Eimear, a kitchen maid, not yet 17, and more beautiful than any of them, servants or ladies, felt a great shyness and she blushed full bloodily as she caught the Earl's eye in a momentary glance.
 Nicholas noticed her too, and made a mental note of her beauty and presence.
 He would not meet her again for some three weeks.

 As he dined in the grand hall with other great men and ladies who had returned from a hunting trip, Eimear was directed to clear the table of the remnants of the days feasting.
 It was to Nicholas' place setting that she first went, begging his pardon as she reached to take his plate.
 He caught the scent of the crushed lavender with which she had washed her hair that morning, and as she moved away, his eyes followed her shapeliness and the gracefulness of her gait as she walked slowly towards the servant’s quarters.